jasonlue/jasonlue.github.io/_posts/2019-08-26-clustered-hashing-basic-operations.md

 }
 ```

 In chained hash table, the bucket is the position, ie. the index of the table.
 In clustered hashing table, they are different.
 Bucket is what hash function is mapped to the range (0, table_size).
-And position is the index of the table in the range (0, table_size + ooverflow size).
+And position is the index of the table in the range (0, table_size + overflow size).
 ## Item/Entry Attributes

 Each entry in the table has 3 attributes: